 In addition to the independent variables of interest, we include a linear time trend to account for the general growth in the number of blockbuster awards over time.
 Our analysis also includes indicator variables for each state, which control for any idiosyncratic factors unique to specific states that may affect the frequency of blockbuster awards.
-Throughout our analysis, we calculate heteroscedasticityrobust standard errors.
+Throughout our analysis, we calculate heteroscedasticity-robust standard errors.

-In the interest of succinctness, the implications of our primary regression results are reported in Figure 3.114 We estimate four separate regression models, and each bar or set of bars in Figure 3 represents the primary results from a single model.
-All four models include all of the control variables discussed above but successively add different variables for the effect of State Farm and punitive damages caps.115 Model 1, which focuses only on the effect of State Farm, provides strong evidence that State Farm has a limiting effect on the number of blockbuster awards.
-Based on the size of the effect, for every ten blockbuster awards imposed before State Farm, only nine are handed down after this case became binding precedent.
+In the interest of succinctness, the implications of our primary regression results are reported in Figure 3.137 We estimate four separate regression models, and each bar or set of bars in Figure 3 represents the primary results from a single model.
+All four models include all of the control variables discussed above but successively add different variables for the effect of State Farm and punitive damages caps.138 Model 1, which focuses only on the effect of State Farm, provides strong evidence that State Farm has a limiting effect on the number of blockbuster awards.
+State Farm reduced the number of blockbuster awards by about 0.1.
 Model 2, which focuses on the effect of punitive damages caps, provides strong evidence that, like State Farm, caps reduce the number of blockbuster awards.
-However, the effect of caps is smaller than the effect of State Farm, suggesting that the latter may be slightly more effective at reducing the incidence of blockbuster awards.
+The effect of caps, however, is smaller than the effect of State Farm, suggesting that the latter may be slightly more effective at reducing the incidence of blockbuster awards.

-114 Complete regression results are provided in the Technical Appendix.
+^{137.} Complete regression results are provided in the Technical Appendix.

-115 Estimating multiple models and successively adding the variables of interest ensures that these variables have a consistent effect across models and acts as a robustness check on the results.
+^{138.} Estimating multiple models and successively adding the variables of interest ensures that these variables have a consistent effect across models and acts as a robustness check on the results.